-Site Allocation Area: 5.039 hectares.
+Site Allocation Area: 5.039 hectares.(minimum 2.6ha for B1,B2 and B8)

 - The site is allocated as employment led mixed use site with an element of residential.
-A minimum of 2.6 ha shall be for B1, B2 and B8 uses; - Siting and design of development on the site to conserve the significance of heritage assets (listed buildings and scheduled ancient monuments) on the site and their settings; - A ground work assessment is required as part of the on-site works to investigate areas thought to be of archaeological significance; - The site is in a prominent location.
-Development proposals should be carefully and sensitively designed to minimise visual impact on the character and appearance of the area, and include measures to minimise impacts on air quality, noise and light pollution. - Access to the site is to be gained from the B6480. - Development proposals on this site must accord with all relevant policies of the local plan
+A minimum of 2.6 ha shall be for B1, B2 and B8 uses. - The site is a greenfield site in a prominent location on the edge of Settle.
+Development proposals for this site will incorporate biodiversity and landscape mitigation(s). - There is a requirement for a Biodiversity Appraisal to assess the existing ecological conditions on the site.
+This is to be accompanied by a standardised Biodiversity Mitigation Plan (BMP) which must cover matters of both habitat and protected species, with the aim that negative effects on biodiversity are avoided or suitably offset, and enhancement effects are implemented. - A hydrological investigation and bird survey in relation to impacts on River Ribble (Long Preston Deeps SSSI) is required. - Siting and design of high quality development on the site to conserve the significance of heritage assets (listed buildings and scheduled ancient monuments) on the site and their settings.
+A suitable density of development will be incorporated on more visually sensitive parts of the site. - A ground work assessment is required as part of the on-site works to investigate areas thought to be of archaeological significance. - As the site is in a prominent location, development proposals will be carefully and sensitively designed to minimise visual impact on the character and appearance of the area, and include measures to minimise impacts on air quality, noise and light pollution.
+New proposals will include a comprehensive landscaping scheme to filter views of the development from east and west.
+Semi mature trees will be planted for immediate effect.